| by Eric Englund

 taking early retirement, en masse, to lives of luxury?
 Where

 is all the wealth promised by Wall Street?
+To date,

 I can’t say that I have seen a single individual become wealthy